chrnan6711/lasersite/3dengine.md

 ### Parameters

-- `xi`, `yi`, and `zi` are the left-right, forward-backward, and top-bottom coordinate inputs respectively, like `x'` and `y'`.
+- `xi`, `yi`, and `zi` are the left-right, forward-backward, and top-bottom coordinate inputs respectively, like `x'` and `y'` but in three dimensions.

+- `d1`, `d2`, and `d3` specify the order in which the rotation is applied.
+Set each equal to an axis in your preferred order.
+For example, if you want to first rotate around the x-axis, then y, then z, set `d1 = xi`, `d2 = yi`, and `d3 = zi`.
+   - Positive rotation about the x-axis is tumbling forward, positive rotation about the y-axis is turning counter-clockwise from the front, and positive rotation about the z-axis is turning counter-clockwise from the top.

-- `xr`, `yr`, and `zr` are the angles of rotation in radians (2π radians = 180 deg).
-The y-rotation is applied first, then x, then z.
+- `r1`, `r2`, and `r3` are the angles of rotation in radians (2π radians = 180 deg). `r1` is applied to the `d1` axis, then `r2` to `d2`, and then `r3` to `d3`.

-- `r1`, `r2`, and `r3` specify the order in which the axes of rotation are applied.
-This is necessary because three-dimensional rotation is non-commutative (order matters).

 - `proj` determines projection style; 0 enables perspective (realistic) projection and 1 enables parallel projection (think Roller Coaster Tycoon 2).

-- `d` determines the distance of the origin in three-dimensional space from the "camera".
+- `d` determines the distance of the origin in three-dimensional space from the "camera" (your view).

 - `zoom` resizes the projection.